mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 +----------+
 ```

-Or after a the model has been trained:
+But if we wait a couple of minutes, this should be the output:

 ```sql
 +----------+